 If you wish to hold the property after the 80 years (which would potentially be in the 22nd century by then), you can acquire a new certificate once the old one expires.

-Note that you can hold Hak Pakai only if the land already has a building on it and there are limitations for operating a property with a Hak Pakai certificate as a business.
-There is also minimum value to the property and it must be located in a touristic, residential, or a trading area as you cannot acquire land in Bali in agricultural or greenbelt zones.
+Note that you can hold Hak Pakai only if the land already has a building on it and there are limitations for operating a property with a Right to Use (Hak Pakai) certificate as a business.
+There is also minimum value to the property and it must be located in a touristic, residential, or trading area as you cannot acquire land in Bali in agricultural or greenbelt zones.

 If you wish to learn more about PT PMA companies, read our previous article about setting up a foreign company in Indonesia.
 The process usually takes 2-10 weeks in Bali and our consultants will handle the process completely.

 The process of buying property in Bali

-To acquire Hak Guna Bagunan or Hak Pakai, you will need to submit completed forms to the Indonesian National Land Office (BPN), requesting a certificate over the property and including relevant supporting documents.
+- Submit completed forms to the Indonesian National Land Office (BPN) requesting a certificate over the property, including relevant supporting documents.
 This is usually done by your representative such as Emerhub.

 As with setting up a PT PMA, Emerhub consultants are here to assist you throughout the entire process.
 Also, make sure to follow the land due diligence checklist when buying a property in Bali.

 Since foreign nationals (or even local companies) cannot acquire Hak Milik (land ownership, also called freehold), many foreign investors believe they have to use local nominees.

 Hopefully, we have managed to prove that it’s not necessary as you can acquire Hak Guna Bangunan and Hak Pakai through your own PT PMA company which is the safest way to invest in property in Bali.

-Sometimes foreign nationals believe that they have found a local person that they can 100% trust and thought it’s better or easier to buy land under that person’s name.
+Sometimes foreign nationals believe that they have found a local person that they can 100% trust and that it’s better or easier to buy land under that person’s name.

-While you might have all the trust and the local person can have the best intentions, it’s still an investment on shaky ground as you will have no legal way to control the property.
+While you might have all the trust and the local person can have the best intentions, it’s still an investment on shaky ground as you will have no legal rights to control the property.